likileads/Machine_Learning/Models/01_Data_preprocessing/overview.md

 y --> dependent variable vector (last column)

 ## Intution
-> What is the difference between the independent variables and the dependent variable?
+> What is the difference between the independent variables and the dependent variable?<br>
 The independent variables are the input data that you have, with each you want to predict something.
 That something is the dependent variable.